michaelmagee/magee-ms2/README.md

 - Table of contents generated with markdown-toc: http://ecotrust-canada.github.io/markdown-toc/
 - Rational approach to simple shuffle approaches: https://stackoverflow.com/questions/2450954/how-to-randomize-shuffle-a-javascript-array   I selected the Fisher-Yates (aka Knuth) Shuffle
 - Cool animated timer (modified to a class by me, but thank you Mateusz Rybczonec!) https://css-tricks.com/how-to-create-an-animated-countdown-timer-with-html-css-and-javascript/
+- Thank you Rik Schennink https://dev.to/rikschennink/the-fantastically-magical-handleevent-function-1bp4 for providing insight into event listener management within classes.
+I was stuck for 4 days wresting with class level addEventListener/removeEventListener without ever knowing about handleEvent.

 ### Environment
 - Code Institute student template for Gitpod was used